kubesphere/notification-manager/CHANGLOG.md

 ### FEATURES

-- Support to route the specified notifications to the specified receivers using `Router` CRD (#121). @wanjunlei
+- Support to route the specific notifications to the specific receivers using `Router` CRD (#121). @wanjunlei
-- Support to mute specified notifications for a given time using `Silence` CRD (#121). @wanjunlei
+- Support to mute specific notifications for a given period using `Silence` CRD (#121). @wanjunlei
-- Add support for sending notifications to Feishu (#124). @wanjunlei
+- Add support to send notifications to Feishu (#124). @wanjunlei
 - Support the dynamic modification of the template (#123). @wanjunlei
-- Add support for e2e testing using GitHub action (#111). @zhu733756
+- Add e2e tests with GitHub action (#111). @zhu733756
-- Add support for building an pushing image after PR is merged (#122). @wenchajun
+- Add support to build and push a container image after PR is merged (#122). @wenchajun

 ### Enhancement